allegheny-computer-science-100-01-f2019/class_activities/README.md

 provided to a student through GitHub.
 Additionally, the cache directory should not contain anything other than directories and programs created by DockaGator, thus ensuring that they are not otherwise overwritten during the completion of the assignment.

 Now you can type `gradle build` to compile your class program and `gradle run` to execute it.

 ### Using Gradle Directly
-On Windows Home, if you have installed the specified software during lab 01, then you can run the `gradle build` and `gradle run` commands directly in the terminal from your "class_activities" directory.
+On Windows Home, if you have installed the specified software during lab 01, then you can run the `gradle build` and `gradle run` or `gradle -q --console plain run` commands directly in the terminal from your "class_activities" directory.

 You can also complete several important Java programming tasks by using the `gradle` tool.

 - `gradle clean`: clean the project of all the derived files
 - `gradle check`: check the quality of the code using Checkstyle
 - `gradle build`: create the bytecode from the Java source code
 - `gradle run`: run the Java program in the command-line
+- `gradle -q --console plain run`: run the Java program while suppressing unnecessary gradle output
 - `gradle tasks`: display details about the Gradle system

 To run one of these commands, you must be in the main (or "home base") directory